odpi/egeria-docs/site/docs/education/egeria-dojo/running-egeria/configuring-and-operating-a-server.md

 The screen shot below shows the error message when the egeria environment is not set.
 This can be fixed by setting it in the top right-hand dropdown.
-If the Egeria environment is not listed then you need to load the environment ([Postman tutorial](/egeria-docs/education/tutorials/postman-tutorial/overview)).
+If the Egeria environment is not listed then you need to load the environment ([Postman tutorial :material-dock-window:](/egeria-docs/education/tutorials/postman-tutorial/overview){ target=pm }).

 ![Postman server origin - no environment](/egeria-docs/education/tutorials/postman-tutorial/postman-platform-origin-no-environment.png)